 In this self-hosted event, Team 1058 and guest FIRST Robotics Competition teams, FIRST Tech Challenge, and FIRST Lego League teams bring robots to the Pheasant Lane Mall in Nashua to show and demonstrate them for the public.
 They answer any questions that people may have about how robots work, FIRST opportunities, ideals, and programs as well as questions about that year’s robot challenge, or questions specific to the challenges of coming up with and executing a working robot.
 Shoppers even have the experience of interacting with a FIRST Lego League table and programming a prepared robot.
 You can find out more at roboexpo.team1058.com

 The NH FIRST FLL Partners at BAE Systems contacted the Pirates in the summer of 2014 with an interest in creating a new FLL Qualifier Tournament.
 Planning for this event involves 250 person-hours dedicated by members of our team.
 Team members fill every position available for students at the event, including referees, concessions, robot inspectors, and even parking attendants.
 For roles requiring adults, we recruit alumni, parents, and friends of the team.
 The community is a huge help in orchestrating such a successful event.
 Local businesses provide steep discounts on items such as equipment rentals, food, and supplies.
 The Londonderry School District helps coordinate the facilities and covers all the costs associated with using the space.
-Taking cues from FRC, The PVC Pirates made an effort to add some production value to the event with LED lights, backdrops, and fun music.
+Taking cues from FRC, our team makes an effort to add high production value to the event with LED lighting, backdrops, and fun music.
 The FLL teams really enjoy this addition, and coaches who have been involved with FLL for years remark that our event is one of the most impressive qualifiers they attend.

 Old Home Day